Learn 8 ways to fix slow Wi-Fi speed on your Windows 10 PC

 Solution 7: Avoid Signal Blockers

-Don’t keep router on the ground, do not keep it in a closet or cabinet because it will deteriorate the Wi-Fi signal.
+Don’t keep the router on the ground, do not keep it in a closet or cabinet because it will deteriorate the Wi-Fi signal.

 Items like a cordless phone, microwave, baby monitor, concrete and metals will block the Wi-Fi signals so try avoiding these items near to the Wi-Fi router.